odpi/egeria/open-metadata-implementation/admin-services/docs/concepts/integration-daemon.md

 * Link to the [Egeria Solutions](../../../../open-metadata-publication/website/solutions) to see the integration daemon in action.
-* Link to the [Integration Daemon Services](../../../governance-servers/integration-daemon-services) to understand how the integration daemon is implemented
+* Link to the [Integration Daemon Services](../../../governance-servers/integration-daemon-services) to understand how the integration daemon is implemented.

 ----
 * Return to the [Governance Server](governance-server-types.md) types.